openreflect/openreflect-gcp-vertex-memorycore/MCP/source-120125/vertex-memory-bank-mcp-main/DEPLOYMENT.md

 1. **Service Account**: Uses least-privilege IAM roles
 2. **Authentication**: Currently allows unauthenticated access.
 Consider adding authentication for production.
+   - Set `CONNECTOR_BEARER_TOKEN` to require a bearer token at the HTTPS/SSE layer (separate from GCP IAM)
 3. **Network**: Service is publicly accessible.
 Consider VPC connector for private access.
 4. **Secrets**: Use Secret Manager for sensitive configuration if needed.